Sunday, July 28, 2013

-“The only requirement for A.A. membership is a desire to stop drinking" - That's awesome and very inviting for those who qualify but what about the millions of people out there who have an alcohol or drug issue of some kind but have little or no desire to stop?
-Someone might reason that it is just too bad for those unfortunate individuals who don't want to stop using and there is nothing any of us can do for them.
-That may very well be true theoretically speaking as most of us know that it is extremely difficult if not impossible to help someone to change who does not want to change.
+“The only requirement for A.A. membership is a desire to stop drinking" - That's very inviting for those who qualify but what about the millions of people out there who have an alcohol or drug issue of some kind but have little or no current desire to stop?
+One may reason that it is just too bad for those unfortunate individuals who don't want to stop using and there is nothing anyone can do for them.
+That may very well be true in some instances, theoretically speaking, as it is extremely difficult to help someone to change who does not want to change.

-The reality is the such a huge percentage of people who have substance use issues who are in treatment are actually on Step Zero.
-These people are clearly not ready for the 12 steps so it does not make sense to try to force it on someone who does not qualify.
-Rather an alternative approach and perspective is so desperately needed that starts from the point of building motivation and insigt where those qualities may be lacking.
+The reality is that such a huge percentage of people who have substance use issues who are in treatment are actually on Step Zero.
+This would describe an individual who is clearly not ready for the 12 steps, therefore it does not make sense to try to force an approach on someone who does not meet the basic qualification.
+Rather an alternative approach and perspective is so desperately needed that starts from the point of building motivation and insight where those qualities may be lacking.
 Starting at Step Zero is about the critical process of carefully igniting the spark that can light the fire within, needed for positive change